ravgotrasahil/ravgotrasahil-github.io/teaching/r/citytemps/citytemps.md

     ##
     ##     max, mean, min, prod, range, sample, sum

+There will be a lot of information returned to the console when you load the library, but you only have to worry if you see an actual error, like
+this:

+    Error in library(mosaic) : there is no package called ‘mosaic’

+This means you haven't installed the package!
+You'll only have to do the installation once, but you will have to load the mosaic library (as above) at the beginning of each new R session if you intend to use it.
 If you haven't installed the mosaic library, see the [instructions here.](http://jgscott.github.io/teaching/r/basics/installing_library.html)